Herbert Hoover

-Herbert Clark Hoover (August 10, 1874 – October 20, 1964) was an American politician who served as the 31st president of the United States from 1929 to 1933.
-He was a member of the Republican Party, holding office during the onset of the Great Depression in the United States.
-A self-made man who became rich as a mining engineer, Hoover led the Commission for Relief in Belgium, served as the director of the U.S. Food Administration, and served as the U.S. Secretary of Commerce.
+Herbert Clark Hoover (August 10, 1874 – October 20, 1964) was the 31st president of the United States, serving from 1929 to 1933.
+A wealthy mining engineer before his presidency, Hoover led the wartime Commission for Relief in Belgium and was the director of the U.S. Food Administration, followed by post-war relief of Europe.
+As a member of the Republican Party, he served as the third United States secretary of commerce from 1921 to 1928 before being elected president in 1928.
+His presidency was dominated by the Great Depression, and his policies and methods to combat it were seen as lackluster.
+Amid his unpopularity, he decisively lost reelection to Franklin D. Roosevelt in 1932.

-Hoover was born to a Quaker family in West Branch, Iowa, but he grew up in Oregon.
+Born to a Quaker family in West Branch, Iowa, Hoover grew up in Oregon.
 He was one of the first graduates of the new Stanford University in 1895.
-He took a position with a London-based mining company working in Australia and China.
+Hoover took a position with a London-based mining company working in Australia and China.
 He rapidly became a wealthy mining engineer.
-In 1914 at the outbreak of World War I, he organized and headed the Commission for Relief in Belgium, an international relief organization that provided food to occupied Belgium.
+In 1914, the outbreak of World War I, he organized and headed the Commission for Relief in Belgium, an international relief organization that provided food to occupied Belgium.
 When the U.S. entered the war in 1917, President Woodrow Wilson appointed Hoover to lead the Food Administration.
-He became famous as his country's "food czar".
+He became famous as his country's "food dictator".
 After the war, Hoover led the American Relief Administration, which provided food to the starving millions in Central and Eastern Europe, especially Russia.
-Hoover's wartime service made him a favorite of many progressives, and he unsuccessfully sought the Republican nomination in the 1920 presidential election.
+His wartime service made him a favorite of many progressives, and he unsuccessfully sought the Republican nomination in the 1920 United States presidential election.